MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 + **Estimation of trends:** The time series analysis helps in the identification of trends.
 The data tendencies are useful to managers as they show an increase or decrease in sales, production, share prices, etc.
 + **Growth:** Time series analysis helps in the measurement of financial growth.
 It also helps in measuring the internal growth of an organization that leads to economic growth.

+## Resampling
+Resampling involves changing the frequency of your time series observations.

+Two types of resampling are:

++ Upsampling: Where you increase the frequency of the samples, such as from minutes to seconds.
++ Downsampling: Where you decrease the frequency of the samples, such as from days to months.
+In both cases, data must be invented.

+In the case of upsampling, care may be needed in determining how the fine-grained observations are calculated using interpolation.
+In the case of downsampling, care may be needed in selecting the summary statistics used to calculate the new aggregated values.

+There are perhaps two main reasons why you may be interested in resampling your time series data:

++ Problem Framing: Resampling may be required if your data is not available at the same frequency that you want to make predictions.
++ Feature Engineering: Resampling can also be used to provide additional structure or insight into the learning problem for supervised learning models.

+There is a lot of overlap between these two cases.

+For example, you may have daily data and want to predict a monthly problem.
+You could use the daily data directly or you could downsample it to monthly data and develop your model.

+A feature engineering perspective may use observations and summaries of observations from both time scales and more in developing a model.

 <div style="display:fill;
             border-radius: false;
             border-style: solid;